MaciejBec/Project-Item-Catalog/Readme.md

 Step 1: Install the Prerequisites
 - sudo apt-get install build-essential libssl-dev libffi-dev python-dev

-tep 2: Install pip3 if it is already not installed on your system
+Step 2: Install pip3 if it is already not installed on your system
 - pip3 -V
 - sudo apt-get update
 - sudo apt install python3-pip